 North Korea says it's up to US to choose 'Christmas gift'

-Seoul, Dec 3 (AP) North Korea on Tuesday repeated its assertions the Trump administration is running out of time to salvage nuclear negotiations, saying it's entirely up to the United States to choose what "Christmas gift" it gets from the North.
-The statement attributed to a senior diplomat came as North Korea continues to dial up pressure on Washington and Seoul ahead of leader Kim Jong Un's end-of-year deadline for the US to offer mutually acceptable terms for a deal.
+Seoul, Dec 3 (AP) North Korea on Tuesday repeated its assertions that the Trump administration is running out of time to salvage nuclear negotiations, saying it's entirely up to the United States to choose what “Christmas gift” it gets from the North.
+The statement, attributed to a senior diplomat, came as North Korea continues to dial up pressure on Washington and Seoul ahead of leader Kim Jong Un's end-of-year deadline for the US to offer mutually acceptable terms for a deal.

-Ri Thae Song, a vice foreign minister handling US affairs, accused Washington of repeating talk offers aimed at buying time without offering real solutions.
-Ri reiterated earlier North Korean statements that the country has no intentions to continue the nuclear diplomacy unless it gets something substantial in return.
-"The dialogue touted by the US is, in essence, nothing but a foolish trick hatched to keep the DPRK bound to dialogue and use it in favor of the political situation and election in the US” Ri's comments in state media referred to North Korea by its formal name, the Democratic People's Republic of Korea.
+Ri Thae Song, a vice foreign minister handling U.S. affairs, accused Washington of repeating talk offers aimed at buying time without offering real solutions.
+In comments reported by state media, Ri reiterated earlier North Korean statements that the country has no intention to continue the nuclear diplomacy unless it gets something substantial in return.
+“The dialogue touted by the U.S. is, in essence, nothing but a foolish trick hatched to keep the DPRK bound to dialogue and use it in favor of the political situation and election in the U.S.,” Ri said, referring to North Korea by its formal name, the Democratic People's Republic of Korea.

-"What is left to be done now is the US option and it is entirely up to the US what Christmas gift it will select to get."
-Kim has said he would seek a "new path" if the United States persists with sanctions and pressure.
+“What is left to be done now is the US option and it is entirely up to the U.S. what Christmas gift it will select to get,” Ri said.
+Kim has said he would seek a “new path” if the United States persists with sanctions and pressure.
 The North has tested a series of new solid-fuel missile systems in recent months, which experts say potentially expands its ability to strike targets in South Korea and Japan.
 It has also threatened to lift a self-imposed moratorium on nuclear and long-range missile tests and resume launches over Japan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)